ViktorGyorgy/CI-CD-sample-app/README.md

 Made a Postman test profile, which can be found in the postman-config folder.

 ## If you want to test it
 The current ec2 instance's public IPv4 address is: 51.21.128.140, with por 3000 open.
 You can download and import the Postman profile, or try to break it in other ways.
+If you want to run it locally, in project folder run ```npm i``` and ```npm run docker-compose```.